-The purpose of this course is to educate and reinforce the knowledge of nurses; ARNP, RN, LPN, CNA, other professionals who are working within the health care environment; as well as other students/ individuals regarding residents' rights.
+The purpose of this course is to educate and reinforce the knowledge of nurses; ARNP, RN, CNS, LPN, CNA, other professionals who are working within the health care environment; as well as other students/ individuals regarding Patients' rights.
 This course will review various aspects of the basic rights of residents and measures that can help to ensure that those rights are understood and honored.
-This course is available online as well as within the classroom setting.